CTSRD-CHERI/morello-early-performance-results/src/performance-analysis-spec/initial-results.md

 measuring using the Benchmark ABI yields a 7.40% geometric mean overhead (a further 50.1% overhead reduction).

-Using the P128 Forced GOT and P128 compilation modes gives an upper bound estimated overhead of 3.4% and lower bound estimated overhead of 2.2%.
+Increasing the size of the store queues, and measuring using the Benchmark ABI yields a 5.70% geometric mean overhead (a futher 23.0% overhead reduction).

-Performance-counter data gathered during these experiments suggests that further non-essential architectural and microarchitectural overheads exist, including inefficient code generation around the MADD instruction and also congested store queues due to a lack of queue-size tuning.
+Using the P128 Forced GOT and P128 compilation modes gives an upper bound estimated overhead of 3.0% and lower bound estimated overhead of 1.8%.

-We have implemented but not yet measured prototype adaptations of the toolchain and microarchitecture to address these issues.
+Performance-counter data gathered during these experiments suggests that further non-essential architectural and microarchitectural overheads exist, including inefficient code generation around the MADD instruction.

 Assuming that the data-dependent exception issue is resolvable in at least one of software and hardware, it is reasonable to project that the goal of 2%-3%